 If you come by public transport, put on your face mask before boarding the train or bus.
 It is mandatory to wear a face mask from the moment you arrive at Schiphol Plaza to when you get to the plane we kindly request that you wear a face mask.
 This is compulsory as of 1 December 2020.
 We recommend that you arrive at Schiphol 2 hours prior to your flight within Europe and 3 hours prior to an intercontinental flight.

 Many airlines allow you to check in online, which means one less interaction.
 Then all you have to do is drop off your baggage in the departure hall at Schiphol.

 Once at the airport

 Clean hands are helping hands

 We will ensure that you have as little contact with others as possible throughout the airport.
 All amenities, facilities, shops, food and beverage outlets, seating areas and screens are regularly disinfected.
 There will be free hand sanitisers at your fingertips soon, in the unlikely event that you touch something.
 Feel free to clean your hands here.
 You can also disinfect your personal items – such as your phone, passport and keys – using UV-C light at our special Sanitising Service.
-Then you can board the plane feeling fresh and clean.
+Then you can board the plane or reclaim your baggage feeling fresh and clean.